VeniVidiReliqui/split_print/README.md

 This is a split, top-mounted, ortholinear keyboard I built to use with QMK firmware and the Teensy2.0.
 This repo contains step files for the keyboard case and chiclet-style keycaps, gerber files, and the keymap I'm currently using.
 Read further for building instructions, parts list, and tips I recommend while building this keyboard.

 ## Repo Contents
-Here's a quick breakdown of what you'll find in this repo:
+Here's a quick breakdown of what you'll find here:

-- 3D print models
++ 3D print models
+    + rev1
-    - case_left_dovetail.stl -> left half of the keyboard case
+        - case_v1_left_dovetail.stl -> left half of the case v1
-    - case_right_dovetail.stl -> right half of the keyboard case
+        - case_v1_right_dovetail.stl -> right half of the case v1
+        - plate_v1.stl -> top plate of case to attach keyswitches
+    + rev2
+        - base_v2_single.stl -> single, whole base with hardware tolerace adjustments
+        - plate_v2.stl -> switch plate with hardware tolerance adjustments
+    + misc
         - keycap_standard.stl -> custom cherry chiclet keycap
         - keycap_with_nub.stl -> same as keycap_standard but with F and J nub to identify home row
-    - plate.stl -> top plate of case to affix keyswitches
         - wrist_rest.stl -> optional wrist rest
 - Keyboard_pcb_gerber.zip -> all necessary gerber files to fabricate PCB
 - split_print -> keymap and make files to build firmware with QMK
 - pics -> pictures of my own build